Arjjoon24/arj-analytics-portfolio/blue-jays-performance-analytics/README.md

 ---

 ## 🔑 Highlights / Early Insights
-- **Consistent contact** from top hitters correlates with monthly run spikes.
-- **Strikeout leaders** in the rotation anchor late-inning win probability.
-- **Monthly run production** shows a mid-season lift that aligns with lineup stability.
+- **Contact consistency matters**: Top hitters with high batting averages consistently pushed the Jays’ run totals higher, even during months when the overall lineup struggled.
+This shows how steady on-base performance fuels scoring opportunities.
+- **Power as a difference-maker**: Home run leaders created sudden bursts in run production.
+When HR totals spiked, monthly runs jumped noticeably, proving that power hitting acted as a force multiplier on top of batting average.
+- **Pitching depth wins games**: Strikeout-heavy starters and efficient bullpen arms helped control late innings, reducing run leakage and stabilizing win probability.
+Pitchers with consistent strikeout rates gave the team an edge in close games.
+- **Mid-season surge tied to lineup stability**: Runs scored by month revealed a mid-season boost that aligned with more consistent lineups and fewer injuries.
+Stable batting orders gave players rhythm and contributed to higher scoring output.
-- **Attendance** trends mirror performance streaks and marquee series.
+- **Fan support follows performance**: Attendance trends spiked during winning streaks and marquee division series.
+This reflects how on-field success and rivalry matchups translate directly into fan engagement and ticket sales.

-*(Can be expanded as deeper analysis is added.)*
+- **Division rivals define context**: Team comparison charts show how the Jays stacked up against key competitors.
+Strengths in pitching strikeouts kept the team competitive, but inconsistent run production versus rivals highlighted areas for improvement.

 ---

 ## 📂 Project Structure
 ```
 blue-jays-performance-analytics/
 │── assets/